 Generally water shoes are ideal for the Kanarraville Falls.
 I would also recommend waterproof socks because the water is usually very cold, especially between fall and spring.

-Other great nature spots to check out near Kanarra Creek Falls:
+Other great nature spots to check out near Kanarra Falls Utah:

 1) Zion National Park:

-It’s only about 30 minutes away from this place and there is much more to see and do there.
+Zion National Park is only about 30 minutes away from this place and there is much more to see and do there.
+There are 2 trail there which bear some resemblance to the Kanarra Falls hike but in my opinion are actually better and they are:

 - The Subway.
 It’s a long hike and has a slot canyon that I would say is better looking than Kanarra Falls, but it does require a permit (it’s difficult to get).